houyuzhou/acad-homepage.github.io/_pages/about.md

 I am Houyu Zhou, a postdoc in the Algorithmic Decision Theory (ADT) Group led by Haris Aziz and Toby Walsh at UNSW Sydney.
 Prior to this, I got my PhD at City University of Hong Kong, under the supervision of Minming Li.
 I received my BEng from Computer Elite Class, Shandong University in June 2020.
 I also visited John Hopcroft Center for Computer Science, Shanghai Jiao Tong University, hosted by Biaoshuai Tao, from July-2023 to Jan-2024.

 I am interested in algorithmic game theory and computational social choice.
+My work explores problems inspired by economic and societal challenges through the lens of computer science and artificial intelligence.
+Recently, my research has centered on mechanism design in complex, real-world settings, tackling strategic behavior using both theoretical methodologies (e.g., approximation ratio and computational complexity analysis) and modern innovations including large language models.

 <!-- # 🔥 News